Despite a good number of CMSs existing today, WordPress remains the most popular platform for many different types of

 Corporate portals are bigger than the two previous types of websites.

-The max number of web pages can be up to 30, and as a rule, such platforms have multiple categories for content, a search or filter feature, custom integration with third-party services.
+The max number of unique web pages is up to 30, and as a rule, such platforms have multiple categories for content, a search or filter feature, custom integration with third-party services.

 Who are they for?

 Typically, big real estate companies, educational institutions, and other niches whose goal is to deliver a lot of content with the need for a sophisticated online presence.